Chivas Launches Global $1m Competition for Start-ups That Blend Profit With Purpose

 The competition, which brings to life Chivas' belief that blended is better - in life, business and Scotch - invites the brightest entrepreneurs who are using business to change the world for the better to compete for a chance to win training, funding and exposure on a global scale.
 Thanks to the $5 million provided in funding to previous finalists, the Chivas Venture has positively impacted over two million lives to date.

-Alexandre Ricard, Chairman and CEO of Pernod Ricard, who has been a judge for the Chivas Venture since its inception, said:

-"It is incredibly uplifting to know that so many entrepreneurs across the world are using business to tackle a whole host of social and environmental issues that threaten our future on this planet.
+Jean-Christophe Coutures, Chairman and CEO of Chivas Brothers, parent company of Chivas, said: "As we kick off the sixth year of the competition, it is incredibly uplifting to know that so many entrepreneurs across the world are continuing to use business to tackle a whole host of social and environmental issues that threaten our future on this planet.
 To date, Chivas Venture finalists have provided over 34 million litres of safe drinking water, recycled over 1,300 tonnes of waste and provided 75,000 days of education for women and girls - to mention just a handful of their many accomplishments.
 That's why, through the Chivas Venture, we want to continue to harness the power of the world's purpose-driven innovators, and help accelerate their impact."

 Ahead of the Chivas Venture Global Final the winning finalist from each participating country will take part in an initial round of public voting for a share of the funding.
 The finalists will then battle it out at the Global Final for the remainder of the $1m fund.